-The next in a series of essays by Charmain Ponnuthurai is about the joy of ‘Tiny Home Living’.
-Charmain (Dammy) is the author of Midnight Feasts: An Anthology of Late-night Munchies, and founder of Larder and Crane cookware.
+The next in a series of essays by Dammy Ponnuthurai is about the joy of ‘Tiny Home Living’.
+Dammy is the author of Midnight Feasts: An Anthology of Midnight Feasts & Late Night Munchies, and co founder of Dammy (a workwear jacket brand riffing on the chefs jacket).
+She is also former founder of Crane cookware used by the Charnwood team in many of our photo and video shoots.

 Read to the end to find out how you can experience the joy of Tiny Home Living for yourself!